The Eye of the Storm (2011 film)

-The Eye of the Storm is an Australian drama film directed by Fred Schepisi.
+The Eye of the Storm is a 2011 Australian drama film directed by Fred Schepisi.
 It is an adaptation of Patrick White's 1973 novel of the same name.
 It stars Geoffrey Rush, Charlotte Rampling and Judy Davis.
-It won the critics award for best Australian feature at the 2011 Melbourne International Film Festival and had a September 2011 theatrical release.
+It won the critics' award for best Australian feature at the 2011 Melbourne International Film Festival and had a September 2011 theatrical release.

 Plot

-In a Sydney suburb, two nurses, a housekeeper and a solicitor attend to Elizabeth Hunter as her expatriate son and daughter convene at her deathbed.
+In a Sydney suburb, two nurses, a housekeeper, and a solicitor attend to Elizabeth Hunter as her expatriate son and daughter convene at her deathbed.
 In dying, as in living, Mrs. Hunter remains a formidable force on those around her.
 It is via Mrs Hunter’s authority over living that her household and children vicariously face death and struggle to give consequence to life.

-Estranged from a mother who was never capable of loving them Sir Basil, a famous but struggling actor in London and Dorothy, an impecunious French princess, attempt to reconcile with her.
-In doing so they are reduced from states of worldly sophistication to floundering life.
+Estranged from a mother who was never capable of loving them, Sir Basil, a famous but struggling actor in London and Dorothy, an impecunious French princess, attempt to reconcile with her.
+In doing so, they are reduced from states of worldly sophistication to floundering life.

 The children unite in a common goal — to leave Australia with their vast inheritance.
-Moving through Sydney’s social scene, they search for a way to fulfill their desire.
-Using the reluctant services of their family lawyer Arnold Wyburd, who was long in love with Mrs Hunter, they scheme to place their mother in a society nursing home to expedite her demise.
+Moving through Sydney’s social scene, they search for a way to fulfil their desire.
+Using the reluctant services of their family lawyer, Arnold Wyburd, who was long in love with Mrs Hunter, they scheme to place their mother in a society nursing home to expedite her demise.

-Panic sets in as the staff sense the impending end of their eccentric world.
+Panic sets in as the staff senses the impending end of their eccentric world.
 Mrs Hunter confesses her profound disappointment at failing to recreate the state of humility and grace she experienced when caught in the eye of a cyclone fifteen years earlier.

 For the first time in their lives, the meaning of compassion takes the children by surprise.
-During a ferocious storm Mrs Hunter finally dies, not through a withdrawal of will but by an assertion of it.
-In the process of dying she re-lives her experience in the cyclone.
+During a ferocious storm, Mrs Hunter finally dies, not through a withdrawal of will but by an assertion of it.
+In the process of dying, she re-lives her experience in the cyclone.
 Standing on a beach, she is calm and serene as devastation surrounds her.